siko1056/accurate_algorithms/doc/sphinx/source/ch06conclusion.rst

 operations.
 As a representative example, *TwoProduct* could be reduced from 17 :term:`FLOP` s to two.
 This makes error-free product transformation more interesting for other applications.
-The realization of a more ambitious demand by Kulish \cite[Chapter 8]{Kulisch2013}, to even fully implement the accurate sum and inner product by hardware, would be interesting for the future as well.
+The realization of a more ambitious demand by Kulish [Kulisch2013]_ (Chapter 8), to even fully implement the accurate sum and inner product by hardware, would be interesting for the future as well.
 But as long as these operations are not standardized, no hardware vendor might be interested in such a realization.

 The application field of the presented algorithms is quite large, as summation and inner products are very elementary operations.
 Possible future works might